-- relevant to the need to make the proposed building suitable as a gambling facility. - directly related to the premises and the type of licence applied for. - fairly and reasonably related to the scale and type of premises; and - reasonable in all other respects.
+- relevant to the need to make the proposed building suitable as a gambling facility. - directly related to the premises and the type of licence applied for. - fairly and reasonably related to the scale and type of premises; and - considered relevant include the location of the premises; how the local area profile information provided has been addressed; hours of operation; size and layout of the premises; the level of management oversight to be provided; input from responsible authorities and interested parties; the risk assessment and operating schedule provided and other relevant information and; reasonable in all other respects.